ToshioCP/Gtk4-tutorial/gfm/sec24.md

 # Tiny turtle graphics interpreter

 A program `turtle` is an example with the combination of TfeTextView and GtkDrawingArea objects.
-It is a very small interpreter but it provides a way to draw fractal curves.
+It is a very small interpreter but it provides a tool to draw fractal curves.
 The following diagram is a Koch curve, which is a famous example of fractal curves.

 ![Koch curve](../src/turtle/image/turtle_koch.png)